nlxai/chat-sdk/packages/widget/README.md

 - the browser window is closed.
 - the widget is active on a page with session data set more than an hour before.

+When using this option, `config.triggerWelcomeIntent` will have no effect.

 > When using the session storage feature, it is your responsibility to make sure that your website complies with your data protection and privacy policy requirements.

 ### `lowLevel`